 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Symptoms of inflammatory breast cancer may appear quickly and within a short time of each other.

-- A red, swollen, or warm breast.
+A red, swollen, or warm breast.
 This symptom is caused when the cancer cells block the lymph vessels in the skin of the breast.
-Because inflammatory breast cancer cells are located within the lymphatic system of the breast, it often quickly spreads throughout the body.
+Because inflammatory breast cancer cells are located within the lymphatic system of the breast, the cells have the potential to spread to other locations in the body.

-- A lump in the breast, although often there is not distinct lump
+A lump in the breast, although often there is not a distinct lump